jeffcressman/ember-filepicker/README.md

 Add `"filepicker"` to end of the `.jshintrc` `"predef"` section.

-Set the Filepicker API key in `app.js`
+Create an app at http://filepicker.io and then set the Filepicker API key in `app.js`

 ```javascript
 filepicker.setKey(config.filepickerAPIKey);